Nuclear holocaust: Origins and analysis of extinction hypotheses

 As a result of the extensive nuclear fallout of the 1954 Castle Bravo nuclear detonation, author Nevil Shute wrote the popular novel On the Beach, released in 1957.
 In this novel, so much fallout is generated in a nuclear war that all human life is extinguished.
 However, the premise that all of humanity would die following a nuclear war and only the "cockroaches would survive" is critically dealt with in the 1988 book Would the Insects Inherit the Earth and Other Subjects of Concern to Those Who Worry About Nuclear War, by nuclear weapons expert Philip J. Dolan.
+Based upon studies on the effects of the massive hydrogen bombs at the Bikini Atoll and Eniwetok Atoll, Dolan refutes the theory that some small plant specimens and bacteria would be the only lifeforms to survive an all-out nuclear war.
+All the mentioned tests witnessed full recovery of the local ecosystem.

 In 1982, nuclear disarmament activist Jonathan Schell published The Fate of the Earth, which is regarded by many to be the first carefully argued presentation that concluded that extinction is a significant possibility from nuclear war.
-However, the assumptions made in this book have been thoroughly analyzed and determined to be "quite dubious".
+However, Brian Martin calls the conclusions "quite dubious".
 The impetus for Schell's work, according to physicist Brian Martin, was: